laberge/nice-blinds-controller/README.md

 You can add multiple controllers by adding the integration multiple times.
 Each instance will discover and manage its own set of devices.

-### Adjusting Movement Time
+### Position Tracking

-The **Move Time** parameter controls how long the integration waits for a full open/close operation.
-Adjust this to match your blinds' actual movement time for accurate position tracking.
+The integration reads **real-time positions** directly from the controller via polling.
+Position is automatically synchronized with the physical blind state, including manual movements via remote control.

 ## Nice Protocol Information

-The Nice protocol is proprietary and varies by device type:
+This integration uses the Nice HTTP/Network protocol with XML-based device communication:
-- **HTTP/Network**: Modern Nice controllers with web interface and network API
+- Device list: `/cgi/devlst.xml`
-- **RF 433MHz**: Older Nice motors (Era, Inti series) using 433.92 MHz frequency
+- Commands: `/cgi/devcmd.xml?adr=X&ept=X&cmd=X`
-- **BiDi-Bus**: Newer systems with bidirectional communication (experimental support)
+- Compatible with modern Nice controllers with web interface and network API

 ## Support